MA-RAG: Multi-Agent Retrieval-Augmented Generation via Collaborative Chain-of-Thought Reasoning: Experiments

 \textbf{MA-RAG outperforms existing RAG models.} At the 8B scale, MA-RAG consistently outperforms several strong baseline models, such as ChatQA-1.5 8B and RankRAG 8B.
 Despite using models of comparable size, MA-RAG (Llama3-8B) achieves superior exact match (EM) scores on NQ, HotpotQA, and 2WikimQA, showcasing the effectiveness of our multi-agent architecture in optimizing retrieval and reasoning.
 Even when compared to larger retrieval models like RA-DIT 65B and REPLUG 65B, MA-RAG (8B) demonstrates consistently better performance across all tasks, indicating that our approach is more effective at leveraging external knowledge while maintaining efficiency.

 When scaling up to larger models, MA-RAG (Llama3-70B and GPT-4o-mini) outperforms the strongest 70B-scale models, such as ChatQA-1.5 70B and RankRAG 70B, setting new state-of-the-art results on multiple benchmarks.
 Notably, MA-RAG achieves a score of 59.5 on NQ, 87.2 on TriviaQA, 52.1 on HotpotQA, and 47.5 on 2WikimQA.
 In particular, on more challenging, multi-hop, and long-tailed datasets like HotpotQA and 2WikimQA, MA-RAG demonstrates significant gains over previous methods.
 These improvements suggest that the fine-grained query decomposition and passage extraction capabilities inherent in MA-RAG are particularly advantageous in handling complex retrieval conditions.
+A key strength of our modular design is that the number of steps in MA-RAG is dynamically determined by the planner based on question complexity, with multi-hop questions resulting in more steps and LLM calls.
+For example, on HotpotQA, MA-RAG averages 2.3 steps per question, while on NQ, which is mostly single-hop, it averages 1.4 steps.
 Overall, these results highlight the critical role of multi-agent coordination in improving open-domain QA performance, emphasizing that the integration of specialized agents for different reasoning steps leads to more effective and efficient utilization of external knowledge sources.